mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

 A common set of *data structures* that require both *complex nesting levels and flexible storage layer* tends to be *graph or tree hierarchy* use cases.
-Data sets can be as simple as a *reporting chain HR data store*.

 ![tree-vs-graph-data-structure](https://static.javatpoint.com/ds/images/tree-vs-graph-data-structure.png)

-Or complex data structures that map *airport traveling routes or even social networks*.
+Data sets can be as simple as a *reporting chain HR data store* or complex data structures that map *airport traveling routes or even social networks*.

 ![binary-search-tree-example](https://www.sqlshack.com/wp-content/uploads/2020/07/binary-search-tree-example.png)

-Telcos switch, disease taxonomy, and fraud detection are amongst several different use cases where graph queryability and flexible data representation go hand in hand.
+*Telcos switch, disease taxonomy, and fraud detection* are amongst several different use cases where *graph* queryability and flexible data representation go hand in hand.

 Unlike graph specific databases, *MongoDB* is designed to be a general purpose database, meaning that we want to provide a very good infrastructure to support operational and analytical use cases.
 We are extending furthermore the query capabilities of MongoDB by offering dollar graph lookup. *Graph lookup* allows developers to combine their flexible data sets with graph or graph-like operations.